oscbyspro/Numberick/README.md

 ### 🏰 Fixed Width Integer

-Each instance of ``NBKDoubleWidth`` has the same bit width, as does all of its constituent parts.
-With this design comes a suite of arithmetic operations for handling overflow.
-It is also safe to bit cast between un/signed instances.
+Each type of ``NBKDoubleWidth`` has a fixed bit width, and so do its constituent parts.
+With this design comes a suite of operations for handling overflow and bit casting un/signed types.

 Because it is split into halves, it is well suited for divide-and-conquer strategies.
 As such, it employs adaptations of A. Karatsuba's multiplication